How to request tissue

 The tariff model proposed by the Tissue Bank is based on the MRC's Neurosciences and Mental Health Board approved costing model.
 The tariff is modified to reflect the operational needs and the tissue collection structure of the Tissue Bank.
 Costing tool is included in the request pack.

 The following services are included in the service charge:

 - Ethical approval for the use of post-mortem human tissue samples in research, except for projects conducted in host institutions abroad

 - Advice on cohort construction and cases best suited for research projects, as well as the availability of tissue

 - Retrieval and despatch of tissue samples from the archive of standard tissue preparations, including frozen tissue blocks; preparation of microscope slides from formalin–fixed, paraffin-embedded or frozen blocks; aliquoting of fluid samples; dissection of frozen or formalin-fixed regions of interest from existing archival tissue; preparation of tissue homogenates; DNA samples

-- Provision of data accompanying the samples, including clinical data, demographic data and pathological findings
+- Provision of a limited set data accompanying the samples, including clinical summary, demographic data and pathological findings

 - Release of whole uncut brain for research or education on MS and PD

-Where the retrieval of new samples (eg. fixed tissue or frozen tissue blocks) from archival tissue or cohort selection cannot be performed by Brain Bank staff alone but necessitates assistance from a Neuropathologist, the cost will be negotiated as a complex request.
+Where the retrieval of new samples (e.g., fixed tissue or frozen tissue blocks) from archival tissue or cohort selection cannot be performed by Brain Bank staff alone but necessitates assistance from a Neuropathologist, a one-off fee will be added to the service charge.